 Specific interventions took place for pupils linked to identified areas of need. (see pupil premium case studies).
-Observations and pupil case studies show secure progress in achieving individual targets.

 Speech and language interventions took place weekly.
 Children met their targets at each review which was assessed by a speech and language therapist.